Marine Corps Enlisted Job Descriptions—0151 MOS

 Here Are the Duties of USMC Admin Mos 0151: Administrative Clerk

-The U.S. Army and the U.S. Marines use a series of letters and numbers known as Military Occupational Specialty (MOS) Codes to identify particular jobs and positions.
-The inclusion of "01" in any code designates personnel and/or administrative positions.
-The last two digits identify a specific job.
-MOS 0151 was assigned to the administrative clerk position until June 2010.
+The U.S. Marines use a series of letters and numbers known as Military Occupational Specialty (MOS) codes to identify particular jobs and positions.
+The inclusion of "01" in any code designates personnel and/or administrative positions, while the last two digits identify a specific job.
+MOS 0151 is assigned to the administrative clerk position.

-The position was then integrated into MOS 0111, the administrative specialist, along with two other positions: MOS 0121, the personnel clerk, and MOS 0193, the personnel/administrative chief.
-This information regarding MOS 1051 is maintained for historical reference.
+The position merged with MOS 0111 (administrative specialist) in 2010 along with two other positions: MOS 0121 (personnel clerk) and MOS 0193 (personnel/administrative chief).
+This information regarding MOS 0151 is being maintained for historical reference.